Meet the People Behind the Summit

 An award-winning Haitian-American entrepreneur & startup ecosystem expert for emerging markets.
 She was selected and featured in Forbes 30 Under 30, AdAge 40 Under 40, Haiti Changemakers 1804 List, Singularity NASA, Entrepreneur Magazine, Huffington Post, Inc Magazine and more.
 She speaks on digital entrepreneurship, startup hacking, exponential tech AI, and personal branding at over 20+ global conferences a year- which includes former appearances at the US State Department Tours, United Nations, TEDx, SXSW, Startup Grind Global, SeedStars World, European Union Forum and more.
 She started her career as the founder of Vendedy- a social network connecting people to street markets with the aim of digitizing a $10 trillion dollar black economy and centralizing the world’s 200,000 street markets.
 Today, Christine is the Director of Startup Grind Dubai Powered by Google For Entrepreneurs and a partner at the GlobalStartupEcosystem.com which hosts the largest digital online accelerator program in the world- graduating over 1000+ companies across 190+ countries a year.

-An ecosystem architect and venture builder who has dedicated her career to creating pathways to opportunities for entrepreneurs in emerging markets.
+Ecosystem architect and venture builder who has dedicated her career to creating pathways to opportunities for small business owners in emerging markets.
 Her regions of focus expand the Caribbean and West Africa, specializing in building capacity within startup ecosystems.
-She is the founder of WoCo, a platform that facilitates asset-sharing in dense cities, and aims to catalyze urban resilience, reduce carbon footprint, and improve overall access to infrastructure for entrepreneurs operating in cities across the African continent.
+In her six years of working in Africa, forging partnerships with the public and private sector, Shaina has impacted over 800 micro enterprises aiming to solve some of the continent’s biggest challenges.
+In her role as Portfolio Director of a startup incubator based in Lagos, Shaina headed the management of an investment fund in partnership with the Lagos State Government, and initiated the deployment of a Startup Academy that prepares young companies for global investments.
+Most recently, she launched WoCo, a platform that facilitates asset-sharing in dense cities, and aims to catalyze urban resilience and improve overall access to infrastructure for entrepreneurs operating in cities across the African continent.
 In recognition of her work, service and accomplishments, she’s been awarded the Institute of Caribbean Studies’ “30 under 30, Emerging Leaders Award”, Babson College’s ‘Nan-Langowitz Women Who Make a Difference Award’, and is a proud recipient of ‘The Shelby Cullom Davis Entrepreneurship Prize’.

-Jaagriti Sharma is an avid believer in entrepreneurship and cultural education.
-Having lived in multiple countries around the world, she has cultivated a love and passion for learning about and educating on cultural knowledge, over cultural entertainment.
-This passion is reflected in her personal work as a four year student government member and incoming student body president as a junior in a Silicon Valley college.
-In her professional life, she has lead marketing efforts for Silicon Valley cyber security startups, point of sale software companies and non profit organizations.
+An avid believer in entrepreneurship and cultural education.
+Jaagriti is a current student at the Silicon Valley college.
+She has lead marketing efforts for Silicon Valley cyber security startups, point of sale software companies and non-profit organizations.
 She has also represented and spoken for Microsoft at conferences of over 15,000, to advocate decreasing opportunity gaps in youth education and employment.
-Her interests and other roles include Vice President of Sustainability Club, President of the Women’s Business Society and Cofounder and Tutor of a private tutoring organization.